 The Yachts …

 Included are all boat fees, taxes and food provisioning.
-Fun, circumnavigator captains, there to guide our Adventure.
-You can helm, trim and help sail the boat or just chillax.
+Fun, circumnavigator captains, there to guide your Adventure.
+You can helm, trim, navigate or simply chillax.
 Travel to and from the boat and purchases ashore are extra.

 Terms & Waiver, Click Here.